British Rail Class 153: Northern England

 In December 2007, two units were taken off lease from Northern Rail and transferred to East Midlands Trains.

 In the first half of 2018, five units were transferred from Great Western Railway on a temporary basis to boost capacity until the new units entered service; three of these then moved to Abellio ScotRail in 2019, with the remainder following in 2020.
-On 1 March 2020, Arriva Rail North's Class 153 units transferred to new operator Northern Trains.
+On 1 March 2020, ARN's Class 153 units transferred to new operator Northern Trains.

 All Northern Trains Class 153s were sent to storage at Ely Potter Papworth Terminal by December 2021.

 Preservation and further use

-The stripped out bodyshell of unit 153374 has been donated to the Llanelli and Mynydd Mawr Railway, for static use as a community cafe, at Cynheidre.
+The stripped bodyshell of unit 153374 was donated to the Llanelli and Mynydd Mawr Railway, for static use as a community cafe at Cynheidre.

-Two Class 153s have been bought by Great Central Railway, primarily for use in training staff from East Midlands Railway and CrossCountry.
+In December 2023, the preserved Great Central Railway acquired two Class 153 units: 153308 and 153371.
+These units were not intended for preservation per se, but to generate revenue through use for technology testing contracts and to train main line railway staff from East Midlands Railway and CrossCountry.
+In March 2024, 153371 was the first sprinter train to operate a passenger service in preservation.

 In 2024, Daniel Ashville Louisy of Ashville Aggregates Ltd, purchased unit 153334 for use as a reception building in Thorney Mill Sidings.